 Booking an Appointment:

-You can make an appointment online or by calling reception during business hours on (03) 9629 1414.
-Before booking or attending an appointment, you MUST CALL and ADVISE us if you have symptoms or risk factors for COVID-19.
+You can make an appointment online or call reception during business hours on tel (03) 9629 1414.
+Before booking or attending an appointment you MUST CALL and ADVISE us if you have symptoms or risk factors for COVID-19.
 This includes:

 - sore throat